 What is the Difference between Water-Resistant and Waterproof Running Shoes?

-The terms water-resistant and waterproof are often used synonymously, but there are some important differences between the two.
-Often, water-repellent running shoes are mentioned when water-resistant properties are actually meant.
-Simply put, no water at all can penetrate waterproof materials, while water-resistant, or rather, water-repellent materials offer good, but not one hundred percent protection against penetrating moisture.
+The terms water-resistant and waterproof are often used interchangeably, but there are some important differences between the two.
+People often talk about water-repellent running shoes when they actually mean water-resistant properties.
+Simply put, no water can penetrate waterproof materials at all, while water-resistant or water-repellent materials offer good protection, but not 100% protection against moisture penetration.

-The upper material of waterproof running shoes consists of synthetic fibers like nylon or polyester and can be tightly woven so that water droplets can hardly penetrate.
-In contrast, water-resistant materials absorb moisture and release it thanks to quick-drying properties again outward.
-Water-resistant running shoes protect your feet from wetness as long as the material can absorb and dry moisture.
-In continuous rain, your feet will eventually get wet because the material does not dry fast enough and, after a certain point, can no longer absorb any further moisture.
+The upper material of waterproof running shoes consists of synthetic fibers such as nylon or polyester and can be so tightly woven that it is very difficult for water droplets to penetrate.
+In contrast, water-resistant materials absorb moisture and release it back to the outside thanks to quick-drying properties.
+Water-resistant Running shoes therefore protect your feet from moisture as long as the material can absorb and dry moisture.
+In continuous rain, your feet will eventually get wet because the material doesn't dry fast enough and at a certain point can no longer absorb any more moisture.

 Waterproof running shoes mostly consist of tightly woven synthetic GORE-TEX® fabric, which effectively repels moisture and is breathable at the same time.
 This keeps your feet dry and warm even in continuous rain, without overheating too quickly.